PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/Security/security.md

 Back office token protection - toggle - By default is enabled.
-Enbaled, the navagation in the back office can be done with a valid token.
+Enabled, a token is added in the URL during the navigation in the back office, if the token is invalid, it displays a warning with a message asking if the user really wants to display this page.